zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Adult_Phenotyping/Adult_Phenotyping.md

 ## Equipment

-37°C CO<sub>2</sub> incubator
+- 37°C CO<sub>2</sub> incubator
-WormViz
+- WormViz
-Eppendorf microcentrifuge
+- Eppendorf microcentrifuge
-Sterile BSC
+- Sterile BSC
-Eppendorf M4 repeater pipette
+- Eppendorf M4 repeater pipette
-ImageXpress Nano (for quantifying microfilaria release)
+- ImageXpress Nano (for quantifying microfilaria release)

 ## Protocol

 ### Day 1

 1. On day of receipt, prepare 24-well plates with 750 μL complete media per well.
-Use the recipe from the [general parasits culture protocol](../General_Parasite_Culture/General_Parasite_Culture.md) without gentamicin.
+Use the recipe from the [general parasite culture protocol](../General_Parasite_Culture/General_Parasite_Culture.md) without gentamicin.
 Ensure media and plates are warmed prior to parasite arrival.

 2. Upon receipt, place the tubes of parasites in the 37°C CO<sub>2</sub> incubator.
 Parasites typically arrive cold and sluggish but will resume normal motility after 30-60 min. of incubation.